Micak-lee/bing_rewards/README.md

 > **Note:** If your Edge browser updates automatically in the future, you may need to download the new driver version again if the script stops working.

-## 📂 Project StructureEnsure your folder looks like this:
+## 📂 Project Structure
+Ensure your folder looks like this:

 ```text
 ├── edgedriver_win64/